 National Leadership Program, Spring 2019

-Madeleine Hannah Tasini is a Jewish Inclusion Fellow through Respectability’s National Leadership Program.
-Tasini chose RespectAbility’s Fellowship program because she wants to fight stigmas against people with disabilities.
+Madeleine Hannah Tasini was a Jewish Inclusion Apprentice through Respectability’s National Leadership Program.
+Tasini chose RespectAbility’s Apprenticeship program because she wants to fight stigmas against people with disabilities.
 She hopes to use her skills to help make the Jewish community aware of people with disabilities and treat them fairly and equally.
 Tasini wants to make the Jewish community and Israel a more accessible place for people with disabilities.
 She hopes to use her power to ensure people with disabilities are treated fairly in Israel, especially when it comes to employment opportunities.

 Tasini earned her bachelor’s degree in Government from Connecticut College.
 There, she participated in Connecticut College’s Hillel Board.
 She planned events and helped strengthen the Jewish community.
 In addition, she was involved in a poetry and spoken word club called RefleXion on campus where she performed some of her poems.
 Tasini is now a second-year graduate student at American University studying for a Master’s in Public Administration.